bla-ce/boeuf/README.md

 **boeuf** is a library used to create and manage dynamic buffers in Netwide Assembly.
 Dynamic buffers are referred as `boeuf` in this library.

+A complete usage example can be found in `/example`

 ## Usage

 **Create a boeuf buffer**